All Products

 • Standard Mode: The resources of the instance are retained and continue to be billed after you stop the instance.

-• Billing for the following resources of the instance continues: system disk, data disks, and public bandwidth of the elastic IP address (if any) that uses the pay-by-bandwidth metering method.
+• Billing for the following resources of the instance continues: system disk, data disks, and public bandwidth of the elastic IP address (EIP) (if any) that uses the pay-by-bandwidth metering method.

 Important

-• The restart operation may fail.
-The vCPUs and memory of an instance are recycled when you stop the instance in economical mode.
-The instance may fail to restart due to insufficient resources or overdue payments.
-If the instance fails to restart due to insufficient resources, try again later or change the instance type of the instance.
-If the instance fails to be restarted due to overdue payments, add funds to your account to complete the payments.
-For more information, see Economical mode and the Prevent and handle overdue payments section of the "Overdue payments" topic.
+• Restart failure risk: Since the vCPU and memory are released when an instance is stopped in Economical Mode, the instance may fail to restart due to insufficient inventory or overdue payments.
+If the instance fails to restart due to insufficient inventory, try again later or change the instance type.
+If it fails to restart due to overdue payments, add funds to your account.
+For more information, see the Risks section of the "Economical mode" topic and Overdue payments.

 When the instance is stopped, the instance enters the Stopped state.